 Check Original Links

 Another element to check is verifying the original links are valid.
 The best way to do this is to grab the original MIME via either the API or the control panel, providing the message is less than 3 days old (the amount of time our system retains message bodies).
+We'll show you how to do this below:

 Once you've obtained the MIME, you can inspect the links to see how they looked before they were rewritten to ensure the original links are valid.